cyrildever/neural-networks-and-deep-learning-in-golang/README.md

 ```
 Usage of ./neuraldeep:
   -data string
-        a single data set to feed the first layer (a comma-separated list of float64), or the name of the MNIST set
+        a single data set to feed the first layer (a comma-separated list of float64), or the name of the MNIST set (test | training | validation)
   -label string
         the label/target of the passed value as a float64 number
   -layers string
         comma-separated list of number of neurons per layer (the first one being the size of the input layer)
-  -o string
+  -op string
-        operation to proceed: predict | test | train (default "predict")
+        operation to proceed: predict | test | train
   -src string
         the source file to use as input data
   -useMNIST